-LDAP has the ability to authenticate to RACF through LDBM by supplying a RACF password/phrase on a simple bind to the LDBM backend.
+LDAP has the ability to authenticate to RACF through LDBM by supplying a RACF password/phrase on a simple bind to the LDBM backend or by a digital certificates over SSL/TLS (LDAP SASL bind with EXTERNAL verification) mapped to a RACF USER ID.
 Authorization information is still gathered by the LDAP server backend based on the DN that performed the bind operation.
 The LDAP administrator defines the authorized LDAP LDBM users by defining "subject distinguished names" DNs in the LDBM directory.
 Additionally, for the evaluated configuration, the administrator must define the DN as using what LDAP calls native authentication (i.e.RACF authentication) rather than LDAP authentication, and must provide the RACF user ID that represents this LDAP subject.
 During the bind operation, the client user will provide his/her subject DN and the RACF password for the RACF user ID that corresponds to that subject DN.
 The LDAP server will then use z/OS authentication functions to validate the specified password against the configured RACF user ID.
 (Note: Security claims appear earlier under Identification and Authentication functions.)